edgedb/edgedb/docs/intro/quickstart/working.rst

 .. edb:split-section::

-  You might think this is as good as it gets, and many ORMs will basically create exactly this set of queries.
-However, the query builder allows you to do even better by creating a single query that will insert the ``Deck`` and ``Card`` objects, and the link between them all as a single fast query.
+  You might think this is as good as it gets, and many ORMs will create a similar set of queries.
+However, with the query builder, you can improve this by crafting a single query that inserts the ``Deck`` and ``Card`` objects, along with their links, in one efficient query.

+  The first thing to notice is that the ``e.params`` function is used to define parameters for your query instead of embedding literal values directly.
+This approach eliminates the need for casting, as was necessary with the ``cardIds`` array.
+By defining the ``cards`` parameter as an array of tuples, you ensure full type safety with both TypeScript and the database.

+  Another key feature of this query builder expression is the ``e.for(e.array_unpack(params.cards), (card) => {...})`` construct.
+This expression converts the array of tuples into a set of tuples and generates a set containing an expression for each element.
+Essentially, you assign the ``Deck.cards`` set of ``Card`` objects to the result of inserting each element from the ``cards`` array.
+This is similar to what you were doing before by selecting all ``Card`` objects by their ``id``, but is more efficient since you are inserting the ``Deck`` and all ``Card`` objects in one query.

   .. code-block:: typescript-diff
     :caption: app/actions.ts